terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

 | The following can be the cases.

 -  When master data, directories and files that should already exist, do not exist
--  When a checked exception generated by a library method is caught and this exception indicates abnoraml system state.
+-  When a checked exception generated by a library method is caught and this exception indicates abnormal system state.
 -  etc ...

-| System exception (\ ``org.terasoluna.fw.common.exception.SystemException``\) is provided as common library.
+| System exception (\ ``org.terasoluna.fw.common.exception.SystemException``\ ) is provided as common library.
 | When system exception class provided in common library does not fulfill the requirements, system exception class should be created in the project.
 | **It is recommended to create system exception class as subclass of java.lang.RuntimeException**.
 | The reason is system exception should not be handled by application code and rollback target of \ ``@Transactinal``\  annotation is set to \ ``java.lang.RuntimeException``\  by default.

 | Example of throwing system exception.
 | Example notifying the non-existence of the specific product in product master as system error is shown below.